-At a special event held on September 12, Apple launched three new iPhone models.
+At a special event held in September 2018, Apple launched three new iPhone models.
 But while the iPhone XS, iPhone XS Max, and iPhone XR pack some noteworthy new features, 5G connectivity isn’t among them.

 This may come as a surprise to those who observed Apple’s boasts about significantly faster network performance from its new phones.